- Children: Two Children

 Get To Know Us

 We are a family of four.
-I am a psychology professor, which allows me to spend the majority of time at home with our daughters.
-My husband is in finance.
-He is also very involved in our daughters’ lives.
+Our eldest daughter is twelve and our younger a year.
+I am a psychology professor and my husband is in finance.
+We are both very involved in our daughters’ lives.
 For example, he and our eldest daughter won the father/daughter Halloween costume at her school.
-We are also very close to our parents.
+We are very close to our parents.
 We see Kevin’s family often as they live close to us.
 We enjoy going on hikes with them and having BBQs.
 My dad lives a little further but we spend the majority of the summer with him going to the local pool and golf course.

 Our Home & Community

+We live in a large City.
+We chose this as we wanted to raise our children in a diverse environment with many opportunities to explore different cultures.
 We are blessed to have many friends that are our social support network.
-A tradition of ours is to have the same families over every Sunday to watch football (Pre-Covid).
-I am class “mom” and very involved in my older daughter’s school.
-Most recently, I organized a virtual visit to a local nursing home with the girls.
-My older daughter and I also volunteer at a local homeless shelter.
-We are very close to our families, and spend a significant of time with them.
+Our older daughters best friend’s mom is our younger daughters God mother.
+We often go on family vacations with family friends.
+We are very close to our families, and spend a significant amount of time with them.
 My in-laws love the outdoors so we spend weekends hiking with them.
 My dad adores golf so often he golfs with my older daughter.

 What We're All About